Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/create/user-guide/user-guide.md

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-> <span style="color: red">**Caution!** Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.</span>
+> ***Caution!*** Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.</span>

 ### Canada Statement